 I am sure there are all kinds of seasonings and spices I could and probably should be putting in this recipe, but it’s nice that keep it simple.

 This easy pickled red onion recipe takes only 3 basic ingredients and takes very little time to do.
 I like to prep it at the beginning of the meal prep so that it can cool while I prep the rest of the food.

 Can I pickle other kinds of onions?

 Yes!
-This recipe is for pickled red onions, but you can use it to pickle any kind of onion.
+This recipe is for pickled red onions, but you can use it to pickle any kind of onion in just 30 minutes.
 I like to use red onions because of their beautiful color and intense flavor, but you could pickle other types of onions and even scallions.

 Pickled sweet onions like Vidalia onions would be a delicious addition to salads and sandwiches.

 What kitchen tools will I need to this quick pickle recipe?

 - Sauce pan for boiling the pickling liquid

 - Sharp knife and cutting board for cutting the onion